Song Joong-ki, Song Hye-kyo, Lee Min-ho Face Threat, Lotte Website Hacked

 — XO❤ (@genovevamelina) March 5, 2017

-A similar fate awaits Descendants of the Sun tourism site.
-Last year, the drama, starring Song Joong-ki and Song Hye-kyo garnered massive popularity across the world, especially in China.
+A similar fate awaits a Descendants of the Sun tourism site.
+Last year, the drama, starring Song Joong-ki and Song Hye-kyo, garnered massive popularity across the world, especially in China.

 Song Hye Kyo Shares Her Honest Take On Relationships And Breakupshttps://t.co/smt222Pew8 pic.twitter.com/bDpcJLoo8Z